ouster-lidar/ouster-sdk/python/docs/examples.rst

 Configuring your sensor
 ------------------------
-To work with your sensor, you should configure the ports, :py:class:`.OperatingMode`, and :py:class:`.LidarMode`:
+To work with your sensor, you should configure the ports, the :py:class:`.OperatingMode`, and the :py:class:`.LidarMode`:

 .. literalinclude:: /../src/ouster/sdk/examples/client.py